 After living in Berlin for a little over a year, I by no stretch of the imagination assume to have unearthed even a fraction of what it has to offer.
 I have, however, come to really enjoy certain details that make it incomparable to other cities I’ve visited or lived in.
 These are features easily overlooked or that blend into the background over time.
 They are nevertheless remarkable in their own way and make time spend in “in between spaces” that much more enjoyable.

-Every BSR public garbage can not only stand out against the gloomy grey city because of their bright orange colour, but thanks to the quirky slogans plastered over them.
+Every BSR public garbage can not only stand out against the gloomy grey city because of their bright orange colour but thanks to the quirky slogans plastered over them.
 Some of my favourites include “Thank you for the ‘Hot Dogs'” and “Please feed”.
-Who would have thought dog shit disposal could put a smile on you face?
+Who would have thought dog shit disposal could put a smile on your face?

-Berlin is not a place that can hide it’s history, nor does it try to.
+Berlin is not a place that can hide its history, nor does it try to.
 Over the last century alone, it has gone through a considerable amount of changes, quite drastic ones at that.
-Although there seems to be a willingness to move on from the past, there is consideration and debate on how to honour it in a dignified manor.
+Although there seems to be a willingness to move on from the past, there is consideration and debate on how to honour it in a dignified manner.

 The newer builds are of course more angular and simple, serving up some of that socialist realism, but they also have an extra floor compared to their older, more extravagant counterpart – because you know, putting roofs over people’s heads quickly after the war took precedent over high ceilings.
 However, this can be more or less common depending on the area – highly industrial neighbourhoods and train stations being primarily targeted.

 Berlin is a curvy city.
 Be it its physical border, the ring-Bahn train lines, or the actual streets themselves.
 This ain’t the right angle cookie-cutter North-American layout I’ve grown up knowing.
 The cardinal directions won’t get you anywhere here!